Botanical Information

 Precautions and Contraindications

-- Pregnancy and Lactation: Generally safe in moderation, but consult a healthcare provider.
+- Pregnancy and Lactation: Use with caution and consult a healthcare provider.

 Energetics (Traditional Medicine Perspectives)

-- Traditional Western Herbalism: Cooling and moistening; supports circulation, digestion, and inflammation reduction.
+- Traditional Western Herbalism: Cooling and drying; supports respiratory function, digestion, and skin health.

 Combinations

-- For Heart Health: Combine with hawthorn and cinnamon.
+- For Urinary Health: Combine with nettle and uva ursi.

-- For Digestive Support: Combine with ginger and fennel.
+- For Wound Healing: Combine with calendula and yarrow.

 Harvesting and Storage